hrygo/SparkForge/scripts/pdf_tool/README.md

 Themes are located in `scripts/pdf_tool/themes/`.
 *   **`council_poster.css`**: The default Flat-Glass style, optimized for mobile performance and clean aesthetics.
+*   **`business_formal.css`**: (New) A professional, high-authority theme designed for official reports and executive summaries.
+Uses deep navy accents and sharp typography.

 To add a new theme, simply create a `.css` file in the `themes/` directory and reference it via `--theme your_theme.css`.